PhamTrungHieu2001/Bike-Buyers/README.md

 ## Create a dashboard

-Creating a dashboard with the three PivotTables filtered by 'Marital Status', 'Region', and 'Occupation'
+Creating a dashboard with the three PivotCharts filtered by 'Marital Status', 'Region', and 'Occupation'

 ![Dashboard](https://github.com/PhamTrungHieu2001/Bike-Buyers/blob/main/images/Dashboard.jpg)